wickhill/jump-to-conclusions-app/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-**With the Jump To Conclusions app, everyday is Casual Friday.**
+**With the Jump To Conclusions app, everyday is Hawaiian Shirt Day.**

-Why contemplate when you can jump to conclusions with a single click!
+Why contemplate?
+Leap before you look, and jump to conclusions with a single click!
 Stuck on a question, but you don't want to deal with that pesky thing known as 'accountability'?
 Look no further, the Jump To Conclusions app is here to save the day!
 Just ask a question, click the footprint button, and let the app do the thinking for you.

 <p align="right">(<a href="#top">back to top</a>)</p>